CURLING IRON MODELS (Styling Hair Tong Models - UK)

 Match your spring

-Springs 1002, 1003, 1006 & 1007 are of a thicker metal and more stiffer.
+to the photos of our Replacement Springs.
+Springs 1002, 1003, 1006 & 1007 are made of a thicker metal and more stiffer.

-Springs 1001, 1004, 1005 & 1008 are of a thinner metal and more flexible.
+Springs 1001, 1004, 1005, 1008 & 1009 are made of a thinner metal and more flexible.

 It's a good idea to order more that one spring because they will continue to break due to metal fatigue.

-Measure broken spring like this.
+Measure broken spring like this

 The barrel size of the curling iron does not mean the spring size.
 We have had some confusion with customers ordering the spring based on the size of the barrel.
 We have a column shown below in blue for the spring model number tested along with the spring size.